cadenmbond/SFML-Graphics/README.md

 - **init_objects()**: Initializes the game objects (e.g., player, enemy, etc.) and stores them in a vector.
 - **create_object()**: Helper method to create objects with specific attributes (size, position, etc.) and add them to the object vector.
 - **render_scene()**: Draws all game objects to the screen by calling their `draw()` methods.

+### `Installation instructions`

+- Clone the Repository
+- Open the Solution in VS 2022
+- Build and Run